MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.

 > [!CAUTION]
-> You might see additional parameters in the PowerShell cmdlet, but those are not currently supported.
+> You might find additional parameters in the PowerShell cmdlet, but those are not currently supported.
 It is not recommended to use any parameter that is not documented on this page.

 ## Examples